 We've put together a list of some of the top investment providers.
 These are providers who score high on affordability or service quality or both.
 We've also split the providers into three categories based on the level of help they'll offer you.
 These categories are "Do It For Me (DIFM)," "Do It With Me (DIWM)," and "Do It Yourself (DIY)."
 For all providers listed in each category, your money is protected by the Financial Services Compensation Scheme (FSCS).
 This means you could get your money back up to £85,000 if any of the companies goes bust.
 Use the tabs below to learn about each category.
 Alternatively, view our full price comparison tables here.

-This is ideal for either beginners or those who want all the hard work done for them.
+Also called ready-made investment platforms, Do It For Me platforms are ideal for either beginners or those who want all the hard work done for them.
 With DIFM platforms, you’ll often be presented with a limited set of investment choices based on your attitude to risk, investment goals and how much you plan to invest.
 Depending on the platform you choose, you may have access to formal financial advice.
 We’ve only listed 3 DIFM providers here, but there are many of them out there.
 Note, DIFM providers are mostly robo-advisers.
 Compare Nutmeg, Wealthify and OpenMoney below:

 This is ideal for people who are happy making their own investment decisions but require a bit of help getting there.
 The DIWM platforms do not give you advice but offer some guidance that could help you understand your attitude to risk, and then provide ready-made investments that match your risk level.
 We’ve only listed 3 DIWM providers here, but there are quite a number of them out there.
 Compare Cavendish, AJ Bell and Vanguard below: